 Interaction with other Standards

-The requirements of other IFRSs are required to be applied to regulatory deferral account balances, subject to specific exceptions, exemptions and additional requirements contained in IFRS 14 [IFRS 14.16].
-These are briefly summarised below: [IFRS 14.B7-B28]
+The requirements of other IFRSs must be applied to regulatory deferral account balances, subject to specific exceptions, exemptions and additional requirements contained in IFRS 14 [IFRS 14.16].
+These are briefly summarized below: [IFRS 14.B7-B28]

 Presentation in financial statements

 The impact of regulatory deferral account balances is separately presented in an entity’s financial statements.
 This requirement applies regardless of the entity’s previous presentation policies in respect of regulatory deferral balance accounts under its previous GAAP.
 Accordingly: